alloc/wana/README.md

 ### noto ⚡️

-The `noto` function takes an observable proxy and returns the original object.
-If the given value is *not* observable, it's returned as-is.
+The `noto` function (pronounced "not oh") takes any observable object and returns the underlying object that isn't observable.

-Its name is pronounced "not-oh".
-It's the polar opposite of the `o` function.

-If you pass a function, it will be called with implicit observation **disabled**.

 ```ts
 import { o, auto, noto } from 'wana'